opencast/opencast/docs/guides/api/docs/index.md

 ### Url Space
-The API is located at the `/api` namespace on the Matterhorn admin node.
+The API is located at the `/api` namespace on the Opencast admin node.
 This results in all requests to the Application API starting with `https://<hostname>/api`, where the hostname is depending on the installation and tenant (see “Multi Tenancy”).

 ### Versioning